c-bohn/GestureRecognition/README.md

-For this project we used some provided, copyrighted skeleton code, therefore, unfortunately I cannot make our code publicly available.
+For this project we used some provided, but copyrighted skeleton code, therefore, unfortunately I cannot make our code publicly available.
 I do think, however, that the desription in the project report already provides some good insight on our work.